 Dealing with succession or probate matters in Alexandria, Louisiana probably ranks towards the top of things you don’t want to do.
 However, in many cases, succession must be filed in order to transfer property after someone dies.
 Louisiana has its own special set of rules governing successions and estates that must be followed perfectly or else your filing could be rejected and you may have to amend and file again.
-Our laws are different from every other state and an otherwise easy legal matter can end up getting messy if you aren’t careful.
-Mistakes on successions can be costly and may prolong an already uncomfortable experience.
+Our probate laws are different from every other state and an otherwise easy legal matter can end up getting messy if you aren’t careful.
+Mistakes in a succession can be costly and may prolong an already uncomfortable experience.

 As a side note, failure to fully understand the law is not a defense if you try to handle a succession matter on your own and make a mistake.

 In an attempt to allow some estates to avoid probate court, the affidavit of small succession allows you to skip the longer probate process which saves time and money.
 Especially helpful for small estates that don’t own much property, the small estate affidavit is a great way to transfer assets after the death of a loved one.

 According to the Code of Civil Procedure, certain small successions can avoid the process of opening up a succession judicially (through court) and can file their affidavit in the public record.

 Here are the types of successions the affidavit of small succession covers:

 - The decedent either lived in Louisiana and died without a will; OR

 - The decedent lived in another state other than Louisiana and died without a Last Will and Testament (while still under $125k total value); OR

 - The decedent lived in outside of Louisiana and their Last Will and Testament was probated by their state’s court.